rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

   On the Rules table, click to View rule.

   1. On the rule page, start consistency check and wait for the Consistency status to update.
-The more objects contained within the     path, the longer it will take to complete the check.

   ![image](https://user-images.githubusercontent.com/62353482/80934228-0e15eb00-8d7c-11ea-8a8c-1975e2c0c9ba.png)

   2. The Consistency Status will determine the next steps: